 How to feed a Christmas cake

 If you’re baking an alcohol-free Christmas cake you can use a few tablespoons of orange, cherry, cranberry or apple juice; something sweet to keep the moisture in the cake.
 You can also soak the fruit in tea if you prefer a less sweet flavour.

 As alcohol helps stop the cake from going mouldy over time, if you’re teetotal, bake and store a couple of days before you plan on tucking in as it won’t keep for as long.
-It’s best to follow a traditional fruit recipe, rather than just subtracting the alcoholic elements as it should give you the correct storing advice.
+It’s best to follow a traditional fruitcake recipe, rather than just subtracting the alcoholic elements from a Christmas cake recipe as it should give you the correct storing advice.

+How to feed a Christmas cake